prod3v3loper/generator-webpack-preact/README.md

 ```
 projects$ cd /Users/username/projects/customer/year/newsletter
 ```
-If you not installed dependencies, then install first.
+If you not installed dependencies in the prompts, then install first.
 ```
-projects$ npm install
+newsletter$ npm install
 ```

 This command start the Server with the hotmodule.